 Can I pursue an internship as a sophomore?

 Students must be of junior or senior status during semester of completion.
-Sophomores who wish to complete an Academic Internship must submit a written appeal to the Career Advancement Center.
+Sophomores must submit an appeal to the Career Advancement Center.
 Contact firstname.lastname@example.org for more information.

 Is there a course attached to completing an internship?